purpleidea/mgmt/docs/language-guide.md

 parameters, then the same class can even be called with different signatures.
 Whether the output is useful and whether there is a unique type unification solution is dependent on your code.

+#### Import

+The `import` statement imports a scope into the specified namespace.
+A scope can contain variable, class, and function definitions.
+All are statements.
+Furthermore, since each of these have different logical uses, you could theoretically import a scope that contains an `int` variable named `foo`, a class named `foo`, and a function named `foo` as well.
+Keep in mind that variables can contain functions (they can have a type of function) and are commonly called lambdas.

+There are a few different kinds of imports.
+They differ by the string contents that you specify.
+Short single word, or multiple-word tokens separated by zero or more slashes are system imports.
+Eg: `math`, `fmt`, or even `math/trig`.
+Local imports are path imports that are relative to the current directory.
+They can either import a single `mcl` file, or an entire well-formed module.
+Eg:
+`file1.mcl` or `dir1/`.
+Lastly, you can have a remote import.
+This must be an absolute path to a well-formed module.
+The common transport is `git`, and it can be represented via an FQDN.
+Eg: `git://github.com/purpleidea/mgmt-example1/`.

+The namespace that any of these are imported into depends on how you use the import statement.
+By default, each kind of import will have a logic namespace identifier associated with it.
+System imports use the last token in their name.
+Eg: `fmt` would be imported as `fmt` and `math/trig` would be imported as `trig`.
+Local imports do the same, except the required `.mcl` extension, or trailing slash are removed.
+Eg: `foo/file1.mcl` would be imported as `file1` and `bar/baz/` would be imported as `baz`.
+Remote imports use some more complex rules.
+In general, well-named modules that contain a final directory name in the
+form: `mgmt-whatever/` will be named `whatever`.
+Otherwise, the last path token will be converted to lowercase and the dashes will be converted to underscores.
+The rules for remote imports might change, and should not be considered stable.

+In any of the import cases, you can change the namespace that you're imported into.
+Simply add the `as whatever` text at the end of the import, and `whatever` will be the name of the namespace.
+Please note that `whatever` is not surrounded by quotes, since it is an identifier, and not a `string`.
+If you'd like to add all of the import contents into the top-level scope, you can use the `as *` text to dump all of the contents in.
+This is generally not recommended, as it might cause a conflict with another identifier.

 ### Stages